jonasgeiler/aur-packages/README.md

    ```bash
    namcap -i PKGBUILD
    ```
-4. Try a clean build:
+4. Try building the package:
    ```bash
    makepkg --force --cleanbuild
    ```
+   > TIP: Sometimes a clean build can take a long time.
+If you're in a hurry,
+   > you can rebuild from an already compiled package by removing the
+   > `--cleanbuild` flag, but generally it is safer to build from scratch.

-   Alternatively, use `extra-x86_64-build` from the `devtools` package to try building in a clean chroot:
+   Alternatively, use `extra-x86_64-build` from the `devtools` package to try building in a clean chroot, which often reveals missing build dependencies:
    ```bash
    extra-x86_64-build -c
    ```